icub-tech-iit/study-improve-head-edpr/eyes-tilt-motor-sizing/README.md

 Study of the eyes tilting mechanism
 ===================================
 This model describes the eyes mechanism that is present on a particular iCub head by EDPR.
-The mechanism seems not to be able to move correctly the eyes following a reference curve.
+The mechanism seems not to be able to move correctly the eyes following the reference curve.
 For this reason, we decide to model all the parts and check for problems.

 # 1. Prerequisites